Association football in the Republic of Ireland: Provincial leagues

-Three provinces in the country (Ulster, Munster, Leinster) run a league.
+Two provinces in the country, Munster and Leinster run a league.
 These leagues are amateur leagues, though, and clubs cannot be promoted to the League of Ireland.
 Some of the top clubs in these leagues do compete in the FAI Cup, however.
 These leagues do not gain much media coverage certainly on a national level.

 Local amateur football

 Many counties in the country run a local league.
 These leagues do not provide promotion to provincial leagues but are still run.
 An example of one such league is the North Tipperary District Soccer League which is run in north County Tipperary.
 This particular league contains four divisions and also a youth division.

 Cup competitions

 The FAI Cup is the national cup competition of the country.
 It was first run in 1922.
 The tournament has a straight knockout format with non-league and junior sides competing in the first round before the league clubs join in the second round.

 The League of Ireland Cup is the other main cup in the country.
 It was first held in 1974.
 This tournament's format has changed over the years.
 Previously it had group stages in the opening round but it now is straight knockout but clubs are divided into regional groups in the opening rounds.
 All 22 league clubs take part with the addition of 2 non-league clubs in order to bring the number up to 24.
+The 2020 season of this competition was deferred due to the COVID-19 pandemic, and it has not been revisited as of 2026.

 Provincial senior cup competitions such as the Leinster Senior Cup and Munster Senior Cup also run and include all League of Ireland teams from their given province, as well as a selection of intermediate clubs.